kritanjalijain/FaceShapeClassification/README.md

-* FaceShape *
+# FaceShape

-The project determines the face shape. (oval/rectangular/oblong/square/round/diamond/heart )
+Approaches to determine the face shape. (oval/rectangular/oblong/square/round/diamond/heart )

-Face shape helps you to decide hairstyle scientifically.
+## Approach 1

+### Using Dlib Landmarks

-* Procedure to run this program: *
+Procedure to run this program:
 1. locate the haarcascade file, dlib .dat file in the repository.
-2. place the image file( face photo) in the same repository.
+2. place the image file (face photo) in the same repository.
 3. run the program

-This face shape is square

 1. Line1 shows forehead length
 2. Line2 shows face width